Project Home School

 • Recreate a famous painting at home.
 Materials needed: random supplies found around the house.
 Scour the internet for famous paintings.
 Save your chosen painting to your computer then recreate it at home with supplies found around the house.
 To receive full credit, you must be the subject in your recreated painting (ie, you MUST appear in the photo taken) and you must send both original and recreated painting to Ms. Ores.
 Please mention the title of the painting in your email.
 See images below for examples.

-• Create a radially symmetrical design using objects found in nature.
-Some materials used may be flowers, stones, sticks etc. See example below.
+• Create a radially symmetrical design using objects found around the house.
+The example below uses objects found in nature.

 • Make a toilet paper roll sculpture.
 All you need is an empty toilet paper roll and some imagination.
 Tools found around the house (a spoon or butter knife) may also be helpful, but not necessary.
 Use the videos below as guidance.
 Some find that wetting the toilet paper roll helps it to fold better.
 Just experiment and send your best attempt.
 You may opt to paint the sculpture when finished.
 Sometimes this helps to accentuate the wrinkles.

 • Create a found object color wheel using things found around the house.
 Make sure to write your name on a slip of paper to include in the photo of your work that you send for credit.
-Your name MUST appear in the photo to receive credit.
+Your name MUST appear in the photo to receive credit- upload to our Google classroom assignment for January 21st.

 • Research a famous artwork while going on a virtual tour across the world.
 Answer questions using provided handout and also use your drawing skills.